Lusani57/Newweb/README.md

 # Newweb
-Learn to create a website
+Learn to create a website;  never created a website before, never used GitHub.
+Everything new